Bicycle Accident Lawsuits

 Let The Stoddard Firm Help

-If you or a loved one has been injured in a bicycle accident with a vehicle in Georgia, contact The Stoddard Firm as soon as possible.
+If you or a loved one has been injured in a bicycle or motorcycle accident in Atlanta, contact The Stoddard Firm as soon as possible.
 The Stoddard Firm puts your interests first and will make sure you know all your options before any action is taken.
 With an emphasis on a smaller caseload for bigger results, The Stoddard Firm has the knowledge, experience and resources to pursue your claim and achieve the best possible outcome.
-If you have questions or would like to set up an evaluation, contact The Stoddard Firm online, or call us at 404.593.2695.
+If you have questions or would like to set up an evaluation, contact The Stoddard Firm online, or call us at 470-467-2200.
 The evaluation is free, and you pay no out-of-pocket expenses until your claim is finished.

 Georgia and National Statistics